Liebranca/forge/A9M/GUTS.md

-Let's say that the keywords of a language, any language really, are merely keys to a hash table... and that the crux of a program meant to read this language, for any purpose, is to accurately map some textual input to the values contained within a table specific to that purpose.

-In this sense, the lexing part of a language can be thought of as a data structure, or more accurately, a buffer with some labels; hashing is only a convenient method for calculating offsets into this buffer from textual input.

-So here's a question: what if we ourselves define this table before invoking the reader?
-And better yet, what if we build our table from multiple ones?
+# ARCANE 9 GUTS

+## SYNOPSIS

+Undending bouts of devotion-inspired theory-crafting.

+## THE BASE LANGUAGE

-The only requirement for this to work is fixed syntax -- or a *default* syntax that is subject to switches, that is, live overrides to syntactical rules.
+An Arcane 9 has a *default* syntax that is subject to switches, that is, live overrides to syntactical rules.

 For clarity, a "syntax rule" in this case is merely a check, or combination of checks, of whether some byte pattern is found within a block of memory, be it within an input buffer or some static region holding the reader's internal state.